fnznhnzn/erpnext-variantions-for-subscription-plans/README.md

             frappe.db.set_value('Sales Invoice Item', sii[0][0], 'description', sii[0][1] + ' ' + iv[1])

 # two issues with this:
-# 1. there is no way of knowing whether description alredy are amended.
-Repeatingly running this script will hence just lengthen the description
+# 1. there is no way of knowing whether descriptions were already amended.
+Repeatingly running this script will hence repeat the amendment and lengthen the description
 # 2. subscription plans can only be repeated through quantity.
-Otherwise the amendmend will be the same for each
+Otherwise the amendment will be the same for each
 ```
 In case someone wants to fiddle with this further there's a draw.io file with a database scheme of the tables touched (subscription.drawio)